New evidence suggests that a pulmonary rehabilitation program that comes to them might help patients recover after pleural mesothelioma treatment.

 The researchers conclude that pulmonary rehabilitation offered at home “might be beneficial” for improving both health and quality of life after mesothelioma treatment, but that further studies are warranted.

 Movement Speeds Recovery After Mesothelioma Treatment

 Whether or not they engage in a formal pulmonary rehabilitation program, cancer doctors typically recommend that mesothelioma patients get regular exercise to counter the fatigue, muscle weakness, and decreased quality of life that can accompany treatment.
 All of these symptoms can worsen when patients are sedentary.

 Because shortness of breath (dyspnea) and fatigue are common in people undergoing treatment for mesothelioma, patients are advised to stay active by engaging in low-impact activities such as walking, swimming, gentle yoga, or Tai chi.

 The National Comprehensive Cancer Network recommends 30 minutes of activity, five days a week for people with mesothelioma and other types of cancer.

-Oliver, C, et al, “Real-life feasibility of home-based pulmonary rehabilitation in chemotherapy-treated patients with thoracic cancers: a pilot study”, February 13, 2017, BMC Cancer
+Olivier, C, et al, “Real-life feasibility of home-based pulmonary rehabilitation in chemotherapy-treated patients with thoracic cancers: a pilot study”, February 13, 2017, BMC Cancer